travis/rex/README.md

 ### Drive isn't shared

 If your computer is running multiple drives, you'll probably run into this error.

-There's a section in the Docker desktop settings called Shared Drives.
-Go there

-and select the drive that your project is located in and click Apply.
+There's a section in the Docker desktop settings called "Shared Drives".
+Go there and select the drive that your project is located in and click "Apply".